-DUE TO HIGH DEMAND, THIS TEA IS ALMOST SOLD OUT.
+DUE TO HIGH DEMAND, THIS TEA IS SOLD OUT.

 A young monk came to the wise tea master Lao Cha and asked him:

 – Sensei, I so admire your spirit and vigour!
 You are a man of age and wisdom - yet, you are more energetic and full of vitality than many of us younger men.
 Will you share your secret with us?

 – My secret hides in this small cup of Matcha tea.
 Its rich essence nourishes the body and invigorates the soul.
 As long as you drink a daily cup of Matcha, you will remain young at heart and body.
 Here, have a cup.

 Matcha is stone ground tencha: green tea, often used for the production of Gyokuro.
 A few weeks before the harvest, Farmers start to shade the tea bushes from direct sunlight.
 Shading tea helps the leaves to stack up on theanine and chlorophyll.
 That high content of amino acids results in extra sweetness, umami, and a unique energy bounty, for a tea that makes you focus and energizes you at the same time.
 Before milling, every single leaf is carefully de-stemmed and de-veined.

 Shizuoka is Japan's largest tea-producing region.
 It accounts for roughly a third of Japan's total tea production.
 Shizuoka has a rich tea history, growing tea for over 800 years.
 It is one of the original places tea seeds were brought from China by the Zen Buddhist monk Eisai.
 Many mountainous areas dot Shizuoka's landscape.
 The volcanic soil is rich in nutritional substances and trace minerals.
 They get sucked in by the roots of the tea plant and create the unique flavor profile of this specialty tea.